frougsk/ICSRegPlanner/README.md

 ## License & Credits
 Smiski Official Website: https://smiski.com/
 Created by Group JELly.ace for CMSC 22 at the University of the Philippines Los Baños.

+---

+## Problems
+For issues;
+feel free to contact any of te following: jbcalleja@up.edu.ph mpgevana@up.edu.ph

 For questions or issues, please contact the development team through your course instructor.